Skip to content Skip to navigation menu

 Step 3

-Use a grout removal rake to remove the grout from around the tile.
+Use a grout removal tool to remove the grout from around the tile.
 The grout around wall tiles is usually thinner than the grout around floor tiles, so apply light pressure when cutting and work carefully.
 You want to minimise the risk of cutting through to the wall or damaging surrounding tiles.

 Remove-and-Replace-Tiles-Step-3.jpg